1. What is Livewire?

 14. Do I need an ID even if I don’t plan to drink?

 Most of our shows are all ages, in which case you will not need your ID to get into the show, though entry is at the discretion of the security staff, so it is always better to have proper ID on hand.
 When events are 16+, 18+, proper ID may be required at the discretion of the security staff.
 For anyone age 21 and over, proper ID will be required to drink.
 Click here for the official information from the Department of Liquor regarding acceptable forms of ID.
 Livewire STRICTLY adheres to ID requirements for 21+.
 No school IDs will be allowed.
-Be advised that a vertical picture ID is not valid proof of 21+ in Arizona.
-We are an all ages venue however we have a very strict wristband policy and we actively enforce the legal drinking age.
+Be advised that 30 days after turning 21, a vertical picture ID is not valid proof of 21+ in Arizona.
+For most shows we are an all ages venue, however we have a very strict wristband policy and we actively enforce the legal drinking age.

 15. Tell me about your bar at Livewire.